 As much as we don’t want to believe it, employers often do not have our best interests at heart, but rather their own bottom line.
 Our firm has seen numerous cases where companies will use every advantage in their wheelhouse to coax an injured worker into accepting a low settlement.
 Such companies may even deny your claim altogether, leaving you with the impression that you have little to no recourse in the matter.
 Your company does not want you to take them to court over an injury, but they also don’t often want to pay the full value for workers’ compensation when they can get away with paying a fraction of the claim, or none at all.
 This is where you need a lawyer to help you navigate the intricacies of your claim and take legal action.

-Appealing Claims For Baton Rouge Workers’ Compensation
+Appealing Claims in Baton Rouge

 If you have already filed a claim with your employer but been denied, it doesn’t mean that there’s no recourse for you.
 Even if your claim has been denied or attributed to a pre-existing condition, a Babcock worker’s compensation attorney won’t give up on your right to justice for your injuries.
 Let us help you get to the truth of your workplace accident and prove to your employers that your accident was caused by someone else’s negligence on the job, whether at the hands of the company itself or another party.